...

 When tackling white mold on your own, it’s crucial to use protective gear such as gloves, a mask, and safety goggles to ensure your safety.
 Isolating the affected area with plastic sheeting and tape can help prevent mold spores from spreading during the cleaning process.

 Several effective cleaning solutions can be used for DIY mold removal.
-Vinegar, especially cleaning vinegar with 6% acetic acid, is effective for killing white mold when applied directly to the affected areas.
+Vinegar, especially cleaning vinegar with 6% acetic acid, is effective for killing this fungus when applied directly to the affected areas.
 Hydrogen peroxide is another option that disrupts the cell walls of white mold, making it a potent cleaning agent for non-porous surfaces.
-Additionally, baking soda can alter the pH levels, creating an environment where white mold cannot survive.
+Additionally, baking soda can alter the pH levels, creating an environment where white fungus cannot survive.

 In some cases, professional mold removal services are necessary, especially if mold is found under floorboards or in other difficult-to-reach areas.
 Certified mold removal experts have the tools and expertise to handle extensive mold growth effectively.